All Episodes

 You know, if I went in there, I doubt it.

-So I mean, the hypocrisy is unbelievable.
+So, I mean, the hypocrisy is unbelievable.

-I I don't blame parents.
+I don't blame parents.

 The good news for parents, though, is they have mastered online education.

-I know for a fact.
+I'm telling you, I know for a fact.

-And and even for those of you that wanted to go back to college, they've mastered it for college too.
+And even for those of you that wanted to go back to college, they've mastered it for college too.

-And and they make you work.
+And they make you work.

-Uh I believe it's a lot of the parents that, you know, hey, not everybody can do what I did.
+I believe it's a lot of the parents that, you know, hey, not everybody can do what I did.

 I understand this.